andrewleachtx/nova/README.md

 ### FFmpeg
 To save the window and renders to video, [FFmpeg](https://ffmpeg.org/download.html) is used.

-To install:
--run winget install Gyan.FFmpeg or
--Download the executable manually here [here](https://ffmpeg.org/download.html).
+1. From `cmd` run `winget install Gyan.FFmpeg` or download the FFmpeg executable manually [here](https://ffmpeg.org/download.html).

-The command line installation should automatically configure PATH environment variable.
+The command line installation should automatically configure FFmpeg in your `PATH` variable.

-For manual download, ensure that environment variable is set and matches file location.
+If you choose to manually download, ensure that environment variable is set and matches the file location.
+You can test this by opening a new terminal and typing `ffmpeg`.

 ### CMake
 You will need [cmake](https://cmake.org/download/) as well if you do not have it.

 Note that anything that updates your path variable will not immediately work in an already open terminal.
 You should reload any terminals or VSCode.

 ### Package Installation (*this one takes ~1hr)
 The `--triplet=x64-windows` will install these libraries to be used in your system.
 If you want them local to the project (not recommended) you should remove that.